Why Android won’t be getting App Ops anytime soon

 Google would face two major problems if it stored App Ops in KitKat.
 The primary is that the company is most certainly proper about how a per-permission toggle might forestall apps from functioning properly.

-““Android builders have developed their apps with a definite paradigm: you either get the entire permissions or you don’t get the app,” Linden explained.
-“So many apps developers had been building for both all and nothing, [the App Ops] functionality in its present state would spoil many apps.”
+“Android builders have developed their apps with a definite paradigm: you either get all the permissions or you don’t get the app,” Linden explained.
+“So many apps developers had been building for all and nothing, [the App Ops] functionality in its present state would spoil many apps.”

 Read More Article :